 Downside-focused views prioritize s-risk reduction over utopia creation

 The observable universe has very little suffering (or inequality, preference frustration, etc.) compared to what could be the case; for all we know suffering at the moment may only exist on one small planet in a computationally inefficient form of organic life.
 According to downside-focused views, this is fortunate, but it also means that things can become much worse.
-Suffering risks (or “s-risks”) are defined as events that would bring about suffering in cosmically significant amounts.
+Suffering risks (or “s-risks”) are risks of events that bring about suffering in cosmically significant amounts.
 By “significant,” I mean significant relative to expected future suffering.
 (Note that it may turn out that the amount of suffering that we can influence is dwarfed by suffering that we can’t influence.
 By “expectation of suffering in the future” we mean “expectation of action-relevant suffering in the future.”)
-Analogously and more generally, we can define downside risks as events that would bring about disvalue (including things other than suffering) at vastly unprecedented scales.
+Analogously and more generally, we can define downside risks as events that would bring about disvalue (including things other than suffering) at cosmically significant scales.

 Why might this definition be practically relevant?
 Imagine the hypothetical future scenario “Business as usual (BAU),” where things continue onwards indefinitely exactly as they are today, with all bad things being confined to earth only.
-Hypothetically, let’s say that we expect 10% of futures to be BAU, and we imagine there was an intervention – let’s call it paradise creation – that changed all BAU futures into futures where a suffering-free paradise is created.
-Let us further assume that another 10% of futures will be futures where earth-originating intelligence colonizes space and things go very wrong such that, through some pathway or another, creates vastly more suffering than has ever existed (and would ever exist) on earth, and little to no happiness or good things.
+Hypothetically, let’s say that we expect 10% of futures to be BAU, and we imagine there to be an intervention – let’s call it paradise creation – that changed all BAU futures into futures where a suffering-free paradise is created.
+Let us further assume that another 10% of futures will be futures where earth-originating intelligence colonizes space and things go very wrong such that, through some pathway or another, creates suffering on a cosmically significant scale, and little to no happiness or good things.
 We will call this second scenario “Astronomical Suffering (AS).”

 If we limit our attention to only the two scenarios AS and BAU (of course there are many other conceivable scenarios, including scenarios where humans go extinct or where space colonization results in a future filled with predominantly happiness and flourishing), then we see that the total suffering in the AS futures vastly exceeds all the suffering in the BAU futures.
 Successful paradise creation therefore would have a much smaller impact in terms of reducing suffering than an alternative intervention that averts the 10% s-risk from the AS scenario, changing it to a BAU scenario for instance.
 Even reducing the s-risk from AS in our example by a single percentage point would be vastly more impactful than preventing the suffering from all the BAU futures.

-This consideration highlights why suffering-focused altruists should probably invest their resources not into making very good outcomes more likely, but rather into making dystopian outcomes (or dystopian elements in otherwise good outcomes) less likely.
-Utopian outcomes where all suffering is abolished through technology and all sentient beings get to enjoy lives filled with unprecedented heights of happiness are certainly something we should hope will happen.
+This consideration highlights why suffering-focused altruists should probably invest their resources not into making exceptionally good outcomes more likely, but rather into making dystopian outcomes (or dystopian elements in otherwise good outcomes) less likely.
+Utopian outcomes where all sources of significant suffering are abolished through technology and virtually all sentient beings get to enjoy lives filled with unprecedented heights of happiness are certainly something we should hope will happen.
 But from a downside-focused perspective, our own efforts to do good are, on the margin, better directed towards making it less likely that we get particularly bad futures.

 While the AS scenario above was stipulated to contain little to no happiness, it is important to note that s-risks can also affect futures that contain more happy individuals than suffering ones.
 For instance, the suffering in a future with an astronomically large population count where 99% of individuals are very well off and 1% of individuals suffer greatly constitutes an s-risk even though upside-focused views may evaluate this future as very good and worth bringing about.
 Especially when it comes to the prevention of s-risks affecting futures that otherwise contain a lot of happiness, it matters a great deal how the risk in question is being prevented.
-For instance, if we envision a future that is utopian in many respects except for a small portion of the population suffering because of problem x, it is in the interest of virtually all value systems to solve problem x in highly targeted ways that move probability mass towards even better futures.
-By contrast, only few value systems (ones that are strongly or exclusively about reducing suffering/bad things) would consider it overall good if problem x was “solved” in a way that not only prevented the suffering due to problem x, but also prevented all the happiness from the future scenario this suffering was embedded in.
+For instance, if we envision a future that is utopian in many respects except for a subportion of the population suffering because of problem X, it is in the interest of virtually all value systems to solve problem X in highly targeted ways that move probability mass towards even better futures.
+By contrast, only few value systems (ones that are strongly or exclusively about reducing suffering/bad things) would consider it overall good if problem X was “solved” in a way that not only prevented the suffering, but also prevented all the happiness from the future scenario this suffering was embedded in.
 As I will argue in the last section, moral uncertainty and moral cooperation are strong reasons to solve such problems in ways that most value systems approve of.

-All of this is based on the assumption that bad futures, i.e., futures with severe s-risks or downside risks, are reasonably likely to happen (and can tractably be addressed).
+All of the above is based on the assumption that bad futures, i.e., futures with s-risks or downside risks, are reasonably likely to happen (and can tractably be addressed).
 This seems to be the case, unfortunately: We find ourselves on a civilizational trajectory with rapidly growing technological capabilities, and the ceilings from physical limits still far away.
 It looks as though large-scale space colonization might become possible someday, either for humans directly, for some successor species, or for intelligent machines that we might create.
 Life generally tends to spread and use up resources, and intelligent life or intelligence generally does so even more deliberately.
-As space colonization would so vastly increase the stakes at which we are playing, a failure to improve sufficiently alongside all the necessary dimensions – both morally and with regard to overcoming coordination problems or lack of foresight – could result in futures that, even though they may in many cases (different from the AS scenario above!) also contain astronomically many happy individuals, would contain vast quantities of suffering.
-We can envision numerous conceptual pathways that lead to astronomical amounts of suffering (Sotala & Gloor, 2017), and while each single pathway may seem unlikely to be instantiated – as with most specific predictions about the long-term future – s-risks are disjunctive, and people tend to underestimate the probability of disjunctive events (Dawes & Hastie, 2001).
+As space colonization would so vastly increase the stakes at which we are playing, a failure to improve sufficiently alongside all the necessary dimensions – both morally and with regard to overcoming coordination problems or lack of foresight – could result in futures that, even though they may in many cases (different from the AS scenario above!) also contain astronomically many happy individuals, could still contain cosmically significant quantities of suffering.
+We can envision numerous conceptual pathways that lead to such suffering (Sotala & Gloor, 2017), and while each single pathway may seem unlikely to be instantiated – as with most specific predictions about the long-term future –the risks are disjunctive, and people tend to underestimate the probability of disjunctive events (Dawes & Hastie, 2001).
 In particular, our historical track record contains all kinds of factors that directly cause or contribute to suffering on large scales:

 - Darwinian competition (exemplified by the suffering of wild animals)